Domestic Violence - Criminal Defense - PC 273.5 - Domestic Violence Lawyer in California

 - It can require the defendant to leave the family home.

-Criminal convictions of any nature, but especially domestic violence offenses, can also impact a defendant's ability to find work or housing.
+Criminal convictions, especially for domestic violence, can affect a defendant's chances of finding work or housing.
 Potential employers or landlords who run a background check may refuse an applicant with a domestic violence conviction.

 Penalties of Domestic Violence or a Related Criminal Conviction in California

-There are sentencing options for domestic violence offenses.
+Sentencing options exist for domestic violence offenses.
 Much of it depends on the severity of the allegations and any prior protective orders.
 Generally, penalties can include, but are not limited to:

 - Hefty Fines